Academic Policies & Procedures

 - All examinations must be written at the scheduled times and dates.

-- Students with “exam anxiety” or similar “disability” may write in a separate room but must have a physician’s note submitted to CCFS well in advance.
-Students will be charged an additional fee for the room, proctor, and administration.
+- Students with “exam anxiety” or similar “disability” may write in a separate room but must have proper documentation submitted to CCFS at the beginning of the school year in September.
+Students may be charged an additional fee for the room, proctor, and administration.

-- In extenuating circumstances students may be permitted to write examinations at a later day and will be required to pay a late writing fee.
+- In extenuating circumstances students may be permitted to write examinations at a later day and will be required to pay a late writing fee/rescheduling fee.
+A request for permission must be submitted to Canadian College of Funeral Service in writing prior to any special considerations being made.

 - Cell phones and all other electronic devices must be turned off.

-- Students must be prepared to show photo ID at examinations.
+- Students must be prepared to show photo ID at in-person examinations.

 Spelling and grammar: